 What is stereogenic carbon?

-A carbon atom bonded to three or four different groups and exchange of two groups produce a new stereoisomer is called stereogenic carbon.
+A carbon atom bonded to three or four different groups and the exchange of two groups produce a new stereoisomer is called stereogenic carbon.

 What is chiral carbon?